Amanjainji/Amanjainji/README.md

 # About Me:
-🔭 I’m currently working on Deep Learning, Full Stack and Mobile App Development and enhancing my skills in Cloud Technology.<br>👯 I’m looking to collaborate on exciting web development projects and competitive programming challenges.<br>🤝 I’m looking for help with problem-solving strategies and optimization techniques on platforms like LeetCode,Codeforces and CodeChef.<br>🌱 I’m currently learning advanced JavaScript, backend frameworks, and diving deeper into system design concepts.<br>💬 Ask me about coding challenges, web development, and tips for competitive programming.<br>⚡ Fun fact: Overnight Success is a myth!
+🔭 I’m currently working on Deep Learning, Full Stack and Mobile App Development and enhancing my skills in Cloud Technology.<br>👯 I’m looking to collaborate on exciting web development projects and competitive programming challenges.<br>🤝 I’m looking for help with problem-solving and optimization strategies on platforms like LeetCode,Codeforces and CodeChef.<br>🌱 I’m currently learning advanced JavaScript, backend frameworks, and diving deeper into system design concepts.<br>💬 Ask me about coding challenges, web development, and tips for competitive programming.<br>⚡ Fun fact: Overnight Success is a myth!

 # Socials: